Umina Beach: History

 The word "Umina" was derived from the Australian Aboriginal word meaning Place of sleep.

-The Woy Woy and Umina district was home to the Guringai Australian Aboriginal tribe.
-This tribe stretched from the north side of Port Jackson, north through Pittwater, Broken Bay and Brisbane Water, to the southern end of Lake Macquarie.

 European entry to the region was first recorded in March 1788 when Governor Arthur Phillip landed with a party at Ettalong Beach.

 In June 1789, a more thorough investigation of Brisbane Water was conducted.
 A rest stop was made at Ettalong Beach before the group passed through 'The Rip' (a dangerous passage leading into Brisbane Water).
 On return, the party camped at Ettalong Beach before sailing to Dangar Island in the Hawkesbury River.

 The first land subdivision occurred in 1914 which led to the current commercial and residential centre.
 Umina Beach celebrated its 100th anniversary in 2014.

 Schools

-Umina Beach is served by two public schools, Umina Public School (primary school) and Brisbane Water Secondary College(high school).
+Umina Beach is served by two public schools, Umina Public School (primary school) and Brisbane Water Secondary College (high school).

 Opened on 3 February 1956, Umina Public School's population approximates 800 students and 50 staff.
 It currently has 29 classes from kindergarten to year 6.

 Business

 Umina Beach town centre has been represented by the Peninsula Chamber of Commerce since the late 1980s.
 It is affiliated with the NSW Business Chamber.
-The town centre is serviced by Woolworths, Coles, Bunnings Hardware, Aldi Supermarkets and McDonald's, along with a number of local shops, takeaway restaurants and cafes, including the multi-award-winning Bremen Patisserie on West street.
+The town centre is serviced by major retailers along with a number of local shops, takeaway restaurants and cafes.
 The town is also serviced by a number of medical and specialist practices, the Central Coast Council Library, and two service stations.

-Transport Links
+Transport

-Umina Beach is well serviced by regular bus services (Busways) with connections to Woy Woy Rail Station and Gosford.
+Umina Beach is well serviced by regular bus services (Busways) with connections to Woy Woy railway station and Gosford.
 The town centre is easily accessed with an efficient grid system of connecting roads with primary access from Ocean Beach Road, West Street and Barrenjoey Road.

-Substantial car parking facilities adjacent to the town centre contribute to its success as a retail hub.